Intro & Motivation

 Now you might be thinking "wait, we are giving the escrow program control over the temporary account but Alice never transferred anything into it!
 Shouldn't that have happened before?".
 And you're right, it should happen before!
 But importantly, it does not have to happen inside the escrow program itself.
 We'll look into how she can make the transfer in the same tx as the call to our program in the next section.

-• Program Derived Addresses do not lie on the ed25519 curve and therefore have no private key associated with them.
+curve and therefore have no private key associated with them. - When including a

 # Trying out the program, understanding Alice's transaction